Best No-Penalty CD Rates

 High-Yield Savings Accounts

-One other option you might want to consider is a High-Yield Savings account.
+Another option you might want to consider is a high-yield savings account.

-These accounts tend to offer APY rates comparable to No-Penalty CDs, and you can make several withdrawals per month, penalty-free.
+These accounts offer APY rates comparable to no-penalty CDs, and you can make several monthly withdrawals penalty-free.

-Many of these accounts have a six withdrawals limit per month.
+Some accounts have a six withdrawal limit per month, even though the federal law regarding the withdrawal limit doesn’t exist.
 Still, you do not need to withdraw the entire amount – making them especially useful if you plan on making several withdrawals and deposits.

 Using CDs to Build Your Credit Score